ian-coccimiglio/ian-coccimiglio/README.md

 -   Worked in Windows through my undergraduate, moved to Linux and Mac in 2020.
 Most worthwhile technical choice I&rsquo;ve ever made.
 -   I use Manjaro (btw).
 Still not cool enough to be with the Arch crowd.
 -   I started learning vim editing in 2021, but I was compelled to try Doom EMACS in 2023.
 Now I believe any editor can improved with Vim key-bindings, [even CRISPR.](https://xkcd.com/1823)
--   I&rsquo;m now working in the realm of biological imaging and statistical analysis, mixed in with some machine-learning
+-   I&rsquo;m now working in the realm of biological imaging and statistical analysis, mixed in with practicing machine learning using Python.

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">